For Non-Degree Applications

 - Some programs have higher or additional admission requirements;

 - There are different application deadlines for different programs.
-The link to the program’s website is found on the program’s info page.
+Links to specific program websites can found on the program pages in the list of graduate programs.

 As of June 1, 2013, all non-degree applicants can must apply through the online application system.
 The College of Graduate Studies and Research is considered the academic home of non-degree students, however, some departments ask you to identify the program courses you wish to take before applying, and some require additional information.
 Contact the department delivering the course(s) that you wish to take directly to inquire about the availability of specific courses, and the eligbility of non-degree students to register in those courses.
 Contact information for individual programs/departments can be found in the list of graduate programs.